UKHomeOffice/data-transfer/README.rst

 improve the application.
 Please raise issues in the usual way on Github and for contributing code:

-- Fork the repo github
+* Fork the repo github
-- Clone the project locally
+* Clone the project locally
-- Commit your changes to your own branch
+* Commit your changes to your own branch
-- Push your work back to your fork
+* Push your work back to your fork
-- Submit a Pull Request so that we can review the changes
+* Submit a Pull Request so that we can review the changes

 Licensing
 """""""""

-This application is released under the [BSD license](LICENSE.txt).
+This application is released under the `BSD license<LICENSE.txt>`_.